-There are several types of ovarian cancer, with high-grade serous ovarian cancer (HGSOC) being the most common, and deadliest, form of the disease.
-While HGSOC is aggressive and often lethal, other subtypes are less aggressive and have a better prognosis.
-Improving treatment for women with all types of ovarian cancer is needed to reduce high mortality.
+There are several types of ovarian cancer, with high-grade serous ovarian cancer (HGSC) being the most common, and deadliest, form of the disease.
+Other subtypes are less aggressive and often have a better prognosis

 Today, high-mortality rates, ineffective treatments and poor quality of life for those who survive ovarian cancer make this deadly disease a pressing health issue in Canada.